Nosy Be, Madagascar

 Among animal lovers, Madagascar is probably best known for its lemurs, and Nosy Be is no exception.
 Lokobe is home to three species of lemur, all of which are on the IUCN Red List of Threatened Species.
 The mouse lemur is among the smallest primates in the world.
 The island is also home to other tiny critters including some of our planet’s tiniest frogs and chameleons.
 Speaking of chameleons, some wildlife enthusiasts might also recognise the name of the island because of its association with a striking variation of panther chameleon.
 Bird lovers also could also catch a glimpse of several of the island’s 100 bird species, including the rare and critically endangered Madagascan fish eagle.

-On the island itself you can visit its many well-known white-sanded beaches, including Ambatoloaka, Madirokely, Ambondrona and Andilana, or hike up Mount Passot to get scenic views of sunrises and sunsets over the Indian ocean.
+On the island itself you can visit its many well-known white-sanded beaches, including Ambatoloaka, Madirokely, Ambondrona and Andilana, or hike up Mont Passot to get scenic views of sunrises and sunsets over the Indian Ocean.
 There are also tours that depart from the island to the nearby Mitsio archipelago where you can experience a wide variety of wildlife and marine life in well-preserved natural habitats.

-Our basecamp is newly built from sustainably and ethically sourced local materials, and is fully solar powered.
-The forest directly surrounding the hub is a refuge for Hawk’s sportive lemur, which can only be found in this one jungle.
-There are only an estimated 100 – 200 individuals alive in the wild.
+Our base camp is newly built from sustainably and ethically sourced local materials, and is partially solar powered.
+The forest directly surrounding our research station is a refuge for Hawk’s sportive lemur, which can only be found in this one jungle.
+There are only an estimated 100 –200 individuals alive in the wild.

 Our wildlife conservation work